Working with Elastic Support: Best Practices

 Making use of the community forums

 As any healthy open source project would, Elasticsearch, Kibana, Beats, and Logstash have vibrant and helpful communities.
 We understand you have chosen to become our customer because you want the assurance of high-quality support, single source of truth, and committed response times — and we can't thank you enough!
 But that doesn't mean our open source communities can't be a useful resource for you.

 So, where are these communities?

 Such a simple question, but a good one.
-The best place to start is http://www.elastic.co/community which lists all the best community resources.
-The most commonly used resources are our community forums.
-For easy reference, they are:
+The best place to start is /community which lists all the best community resources.
+The most commonly used resources are our community forums on discuss.elastic.co.